 - 10. The overall density of East Marlton shall be limited to 2,179 dwelling units, including the 225 units referred to in Condition 7, delineated as follows:

 - 54 1-acre R-R lots

 - 90 1⁄2-acre R-R lots

-- 359 /4-acre lots
+- 359 1/4-acre lots

 - 283 zero lot line R-35 lots

 - 713 Townhouse R-T lots

 - 0 Garden Apartments

 - 680 R-10 units

 - 2,179 Total Residential Units

 Comment: The above dwelling unit allocation was applied at the time of subdivision, and the proposed development falls within these limits.
 Of the total 2,179 dwelling units allocated in East Marlton, 419 townhouse lots in the R-T Zone, 80 single-family lots in the R-80 Zone and 73 single-family lots in the R-R Zone have received subdivision approval.
-This detailed site plan reduces the proposed density in the R-T-zoned land from 419 to 396. \However the applicant has agreed to a further reduction in the number of units in a negotiated agreement with the citizens.
+This revised detailed site plan reduces the proposed density in the R-T-zoned land from 419 to 396.
+However, the applicant has agreed to a further reduction in the number of units in a negotiate agreement with the citizens.
+(See Condition 33.)

 15. The applicant shall construct a Community Center building of two floors, each of 2,000 square feet in gross floor area, along with two tennis courts.
 The Citizens Association of Marlton shall be given one level rent and utility free for community use.
 The other level shall be utilized by the applicant as a Sales Center for builders.
+The building and tennis courts shall be maintained by the applicant at its expense and shall be deeded to an entity designated by the Citizens Association of Marlton upon completion of construction in Marlton or at an earlier date as determined by the applicant.